PPP Round 2: How To Apply For A First Or Second Draw PPP Loan

 Also, be on your guard when it comes to communications with the SBA or your lender.
-Make sure to check the email address of the sender or the phone number of the caller to ensure the communication is legit.
-If you’re unsure, you can always use the official website of the SBA or your lender to initiate contact.
+Be sure to check the sender’s email address or the caller’s phone number to ensure the communication is legit.
+If you’re unsure, you can always use the SBA’s official website or your lender to initiate contact.

 Check Your Application For Accuracy

 Always double-check that the information on your application is accurate.
-Make sure that your payroll information is up-to-date and all required documentation is current.
-A simple mistake can potentially delay your loan, so make sure that everything is accurate before it’s submitted for processing.
+Make sure that your payroll information is up to date and all required documentation is current.
+A simple mistake can potentially delay your loan, so check that everything is accurate before it’s submitted for processing.